DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 The developer intends to keep the game non-P2W into the future.

 ### How can I help out?
-All user-contributed content can be found on the [Github]([1].
+All user-contributed content can be found on the [Github](https://github.com/DexterHuang/CyberCodeOnline).
 Feel free to submit a PR (Pull Request).

 ### Does this game have any social media?
 Yes.
-You can find our community on [Discord](
+You can find our community on [Discord](https://discord.link/cco) and on [Reddit](https://www.reddit.com/r/CyberCode_Online/).
-[2] and on [Reddit]([3].

-The developer (DexterHuang) also has a [Patreon]([4] for donations that will help support and maintain the game.
+The developer (DexterHuang) also has a [Patreon](https://www.patreon.com/cybercodeonline) for donations that will help support and maintain the game.

 These social links can also be found by accessing ☰ and clicking on the chain link symbol on mobile or by accessing the respective platform icons on the left side of the web view.

 ### What programs or languages are being used for the creation of this game?
-CyberCode Online is a game developed using [ReactJS]([5] with player contributions from [Github]([6].
+CyberCode Online is a game developed using [ReactJS](https://reactjs.org/) with player contributions from [Github](https://github.com/DexterHuang/CyberCodeOnline).

+### Is the game translated in other languages?
+Yes.
+This game is translated currently in 15 languages.
+To change the language of the game go to Map and in the upper right part of the screen, near your level bar, you will find ⚙️.
+Click on it and then select the desired language.

+Please notice that the translations might contain mistakes, be incomplete or some parts of the game might be completely untranslated.
+If the game is not translated in your language or you want to improve the current translations, please head out to our [Github](https://github.com/DexterHuang/CyberCodeOnline).

 ### Is there any customization in the game?
-You can have a custom profile picture in your profile, a Title and a coloured chat border if you decide to subscribe to one of the 5 Donation Tiers available.
+You can have a custom profile picture in your profile, a Title and a coloured chat border, if you decide to subscribe to one of the 5 Donation Tiers available.

+Elite Tier and higher, will have access to a bio on their profile and a barcode.

 These benefits are purely cosmetic.

 ### Can I change my name?
 No, you can't change your name.
 Your username is permanent for now.

 ### How do I tag someone?
 Can I search the usernames of other people?